zendframework/zend-loader/docs/book/class-map-autoloader.md

 ## Quick Start

-The first step is to generate a class map file in form of a PHP file returning an associative array that represents the class map.
+The first step is to create a class map file in form of a PHP file returning an associative array that represents the class map.
 In this example, the class map is located at `Some/Directory/autoload_classmap.php`.